 The SDLC interface uses programmable PLL clock A as its reference frequency with clock and data in and out comprising the four I/O lines of the channel block.
-The four DPRs are partitioned into two blocks each for transmit and receive circular buffers that have independently specified start and stop addresses and separate transmit and receive interrupts.
+The four DPRs are partitioned into two blocks each for transmit and receive.
+The RAM is used as circular buffers that have independently specified start and stop addresses and separate transmit and receive interrupts.